ChenChai/Celestial-Struggle/README.md

 # Celestial Struggle

-Welcome to Celestial Struggle, a simple android game I coded to learn the basics of Android Studio.
+Welcome to Celestial Struggle, a simple Android game which I'll gradually build by integrating knowledge from online tutorials.